Linda Ferrell, MD

-My interests are primarily liver pathology, with emphasis on liver transplantation, fatty liver, other forms of hepatitis, and liver tumors, particularly well-differentiated hepatocellular tumors (including hepatocellular adenoma variants and focal nodular hyperplasia) and vascular lesions.
-I have been involved with the NASH CRN study of fatty liver (NIDDK/NIH consortium), and my studies on liver pathology in recurrent hepatitis C after transplantation and on the diagnosis of dysplastic nodules have been recognized internationally as leading papers on these topics.
-I also continue to be involved in evaluations and reviews of benign liver tumors in coordination with the International Liver Pathology Study Group and the Laennec Society.
-Our current ongoing studies include continued studies of unusual variants of tumors including HCC, hepatocellular adenomas, focal nodular hyperplasia-like lesions, and vascular tumors and malformations in the liver.
+My interests are primarily liver pathology, with emphasis on liver tumors, particularly well-differentiated hepatocellular tumors (including hepatocellular adenoma variants and focal nodular hyperplasia) and vascular lesions.
+I have also been involved with the NASH CRN study of fatty liver (NIDDK/NIH consortium), and my studies on liver pathology in recurrent hepatitis C after transplantation and on the diagnosis of dysplastic nodules have been recognized internationally as leading papers on these topics.
+I also continue to be involved in evaluations and reviews of benign liver tumors in coordination with a international group of liver pathologists.
+Our current ongoing studies include characterizations of staining patterns in HCC, hepatocellular adenoma variants, focal nodular hyperplasia-like lesions, and vascular tumors and malformations in the liver.

 - Liver Pathology, Consultant Pathology Series, Kakar S and Ferrell LD (eds), Demos Medical Publishers, 2011

 - MacSween’s Pathology of the Liver, Burt AD, Portmann BC and Ferrell LD (eds), 5th Ed, Elsevier, Edinburgh, 2006, and 6th edition 2012

 - Kim GE, Thung SN, Tsui WMS, Ferrell LD.
 Hepatic cavernous hemangioma: underrecognized associated histologic features.
 Liver Int’l, 26:334-38, 2006.